How hard is JUST WALK?

 What if the weather is bad on the day?

 We cannot guarantee good weather but only in the event of very severe weather conditions and a warning issued for that area will the event be cancelled.
 We recommend that you look at the weather forecast in the days prior to the event and wear suitable clothing as recommended in your kit list.
-Remember to bring kit that prepares you for all weather conditions as the weather can quickly change over a short period of time.
+Remember to bring kit that prepares you for all weather conditions as the weather can change quickly.

 I can no longer participate in the walk, am I entitled to a refund?